PlayableLab FAQs

 Can GIF be auto-generated?

-- No. GIF is upload-only across the whole product — AI-Lab does not generate GIFs from prompts.
+- No. GIF is upload-only across the whole product — PlayAI does not generate GIFs from prompts.

 How precise is overlay timing in Video Playable?